JAEGER2K/lenie/README.md

 * A smart concept for signing posts with your GPG-Key
 * Some assembly of stats about the blog, probably on a dedicated page
 * Support for directory hierarchies in the blog-repository (recursively scan for markdown files)
+* When removing posts some links from other posts to the removed pages may become invalid, think about a solution and whether it makes sense to try to solve this